-Our first desk-based research work package (WP1) explores what's already out there, what works and what doesn't.
+Our first desk-based research work package (WP1) explores what is already out there, what works and what doesn't.

 Work to Home

 HaaS Lite follows OpenTRV's general approach of bringing to the home appropriate energy efficiency tools that have been seen to work in commercial settings, making them simple to use and understand for real people.
 That is, non-specialists who have other things to focus their mental energies on.

 Further, we aim to outline more than one scheme to achieve the desired effect, to help ensure that the HaaS concept is robust.

-These EGC documents will be updated from time to time with new information and references as they become available; please check the 'last updated' date in the footer of each document's Web page.
-In particular, the references will be added to as relevant material is encountered.
+These EGC documents will be updated from time to time with new information and references as they become available.
+Please check the 'last updated' date in the footer of each document's Web page.
+In particular, the references will be added to as relevant material is found.